minagawah/minagawah/README.md

 A WASM app using `wasm-pack` to create canvas elements for 2 divs in HTML page, and runs animations.
 From JS, you pass initial configurations for each animation.
 The WASM app is one, but handles 2 canvas elements.
-You can click on the upper canvas to change the visualization modes.
+Click the canvas to toggle the visualization modes.
 If you are just interested in what Perlin Noise can do, I have an [old JS sample](https://github.com/minagawah/perlin-noise-worldmap) which auto-generates geographic landscape ([demo](http://tokyo800.jp/minagawah/perlin-noise-worldmap/)),